You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

 Are you using one of Seagate’s portable range of external hard drives?

-Then your drive is powered by and from your Mac through its USB cable.
-And before starting up your backup, it’s well worth plugging your Mac into a power outlet.
+Then your drive is powered by your Mac computer through its USB cable.

 Using one of Seagate’s desktop range of external hard drives?